 If there are specific things you want to discuss about your application, we’re happy to provide timely answers before the application deadline.
 Please contact us by phone, by email, visit us in person, or connect with us on Facebook or Instagram.

 As part of UBC’s admission process, you’re required to submit documents that support your application, such as your transcript and/or grade information.
 Take a look at your email or check the Applicant Service Centre to find out what documents you need to send to us, and what format it must be received in.
-If you’re an international applicant, the deadline to submit your supporting documents is March 15, 2025.
+If you’re an international applicant, the deadline to submit your supporting documents is March 15, 2025, but we encourage all international applicants to get their documents to us as quickly as possible so that we can provide you with an admissions decision.

 UBC will be as flexible as possible to ensure that your application is not disadvantaged by disruptions due to circumstances beyond your control.
 If you have been affected by such interruptions, please contact us and provide us your required documents as soon as you are able.